-Today’s Solutions: April 25, 2024
+Today’s Solutions: November 18, 2024

 Known as “nature’s engineers,” beavers are a critical component of many aquatic ecosystems, but unfortunately, they are often seen as a nuisance and their numbers have been declining due to habitat destruction.
 One group working to save these creatures is the Tulalip Tribes, a Native American community in Washington’s western corner that has been conducting extensive beaver conservation work since 2014.

 After winning a historic legal battle to relocate beavers on their lands, the Tulalip Tribes got to work with habitat restoration and rescue missions.
-Landowners that hear about their project will call in about beaver sightings on their properties and the group will work to relocate the animals safely into the sanctuary they have created.
+Landowners who hear about their project will call in about beaver sightings on their properties and the group will work to relocate the animals safely into the sanctuary they have created.

-Indigenous groups are often at the forefront of ecological restoration work and when it comes to restoring beaver populations, it’s no easy task, but the benefits are extraordinary.
+Indigenous groups are often at the forefront of ecological restoration work and when it comes to restoring beaver populations, it is no easy task, but the benefits are extraordinary.
 These animals play a crucial role in river habitats, but after being hunted to near extinction in the 1800s, their resurgence has been slow.
 We will continue to follow this story and other beaver conservation initiatives which demonstrate that restoring natural habitats is one of the most powerful tools we have for conservation and ecological health.

 Solutions News Source Print this article